moorepants/dissertation/eom.rst

        given time, the point in the ground plane that tracks the contact point, the point on the wheel that instantaneously contacts the ground at any given time, and the point on the wheel ...

+.. [#] I don't necessarily agree that this is a great standard to follow,
+       because it creates much unessary confusion when defining and mapping between parameterizations.
+The three axis pointing upward would be less error prone.

 .. todo::
    Contact points need better explanations.